-Constructed from derelict slave cabins, the Uncle Remus Museum opened in Eatonton in 1963.
+Constructed from derelict slave dwellings, the Uncle Remus Museum opened in Eatonton in 1963.
 Its location, Turner Park, was the boyhood homeplace of Joseph Sidney Turner, the inspiration for the “little boy” to whom “Uncle Remus” relayed all his critter stories in Uncle Remus: His Songs and His Sayings (1880) and later works.
 Turner’s father, Joseph Addison Turner, owned Turnwold Plantation where Harris apprenticed as a teenager during the Civil War.
 A reconstructed blacksmith shop is also located in the park.

 And last, but certainly not least, Bre’r Rabbit.

 A statue, like the one on the Putnam County courthouse lawn, is also located on the grounds.
 It suffered a stolen ear and pipe a few years ago, but was restored.